I feel you, kid. Even in castle full of vampires, having to watch your sibling make out is the real horror.

 First up on my dance card is 1995’s Castlevania: Dracula X for the Super Nintendo, also called Vampire’s Kiss in Europe.
 As fans of this long-running Konami series know, the Castlevania family tree can be considered to have split early on into two main branches.
-These would be the straightforward action-platformers patterned on the 1986 original and the action-RPG entries (dubbed Metroidvanias by fans) that got their start in 1987 with Castlevania II: Simon’s Quest.
-Until very recently, I was mostly acquainted with the Metroidvania side of the franchise.
+These would be the straightforward action-platformers patterned on the 1986 original and the action RPG entries that got their start in 1987 with Castlevania II: Simon’s Quest.
+Until recently, I was mostly acquainted with the RPG side of the franchise.
 This changed last year when I played through the first game, Castlevania III: Dracula’s Curse, Super Castlevania IV, and Castlevania: Bloodlines over the span of ten days in a sort of Actionvania mini-marathon.
 I came away with a whole new appreciation for their distinctive blend of weighty high stakes platforming and treacherous enemy placement.
 Sound judgement and expert timing are mandatory if you’re to have any chance of surviving the long night and putting Dracula down for the count.
-I can now say that these entries in the series may well collectively comprise my single favorite classic gaming experience.
+I can now say these entries in the series may well collectively comprise my single favorite classic gaming experience.

 Given that Dracula X is cast from this very same action mold, I was naturally excited to dive in.
 At the same time, I was also somewhat leery, owing to its black sheep reputation.
 Dracula X is a game doomed by circumstance to disappoint critics and fans alike at the time of its debut.
-Series obsessives that were following the news of overseas releases were expecting a more or less faithful port of the Japanese PC Engine CD-ROM title Akumajou Dracula X: Chi no Rondo (better known in the West as Rondo of Blood).
+Series obsessives who were following the news of overseas releases were expecting a more or less faithful port of the Japanese PC Engine CD-ROM title Akumajou Dracula X: Chi no Rondo (better known in the West as Rondo of Blood).
 The casual player base expected it to play like the previous Super Nintendo entry, Super Castlevania IV, with its eight-way whip attacks and more forgiving platforming mechanics.
 Few seem to have been primed to be satisfied with what Dracula X actually is at heart: A prettied up rendition of the simpler, tougher NES Castlevanias.

 Konami themselves surely bear some responsibility for the misunderstanding.
-Dracula X shares a basic storyline and many art assets with Rondo of Blood, making it nearly impossible for gamers in 1995 to draw a meaningful distinction between the two based on plot summaries and screenshots alone.
-Make no mistake, though, the differences are legion.
+Dracula X shares a basic storyline and many art assets with Rondo of Blood, which made it nearly impossible for gamers in 1995 to draw a meaningful distinction between the two based on plot summaries and screenshots alone.
+Make no mistake, though: The differences are legion.
 Without the comparatively massive storage space afforded by the CD-ROM format, the voiced cut scenes and Red Book audio of Rondo were a technical impossibility.
 Dracula X’s nine stages are also completely different from the eleven included in Rondo and players are limited to controlling a single character, Richter Belmont, with Rondo’s Maria Renard being demoted to NPC status.
 While the core gameplay in both entries remains quite similar, Dracula X represents a clear downgrade in terms of overall scope when held up alongside its inspiration and to this day there’s no shortage of commentators eager to remind anyone within earshot of this fact.

 With over a quarter century of hindsight at my disposal, however, I’d like to make a case for Dracula X as not merely a tragic mangling of Rondo, but a perfectly enjoyable and worthy Castlevania adventure unto itself.
-Granted, it’s also possible that I’m either a softhearted fool or a hardheaded contrarian.
+Granted, it’s also possible I’m either a softhearted fool or a hardheaded contrarian.
 I’ll lay out my case and let you be the judge.

 For starters, Dracula X’s plot is quintessential Castlevania: Dracula has risen from his grave!
 This time, it’s in 1792, a century after his previous defeat by the legendary vampire hunter Simon Belmont.
 Drac still seems to be holding a grudge, because he promptly orders an attack on the home town of Simon’s descendant Richter.
 The city is destroyed and Richter’s girlfriend Annette and her sister Maria are hauled off and imprisoned deep within the evil Count’s lair.
 Undaunted, Richter sets off for Demon Castle Dracula with only his holy Vampire Killer whip in tow to rescue his loved ones and fulfill his destiny as a Belmont.
-Standard stuff, but it’s interesting to note that Maria has been recast as Annette’s sister in this entry rather than being described as a distant relative of Richter as she is in Rondo of Blood.
+Standard stuff, but it’s interesting to note that Maria has been recast as Annette’s sister in this entry rather than a distant relative of Richter as in Rondo of Blood.
 Why, I have no clue.
 Surely good guy Richter would be equally inclined to rescue her from Dracula in either case?

 The march to Dracula’s throne room takes place over seven side-scrolling levels.
 This makes Dracula X slightly longer than the NES original or Bloodlines on the Sega Genesis, but significantly shorter than Dracula’s Curse, Super Castlevania IV, or Rondo of Blood.
-A bit of extra replay value is furnished in the form of two hidden alternate stages that Richter can progress through in lieu of their regular counterparts, provided you can find them.
+A bit of extra replay value is furnished in the form of two hidden alternate stages Richter can progress through in lieu of their regular counterparts, provided you can find them.
 A minimum of three playthroughs are therefore required if you want to see every level in the game and all three endings.
 Three endings?
 That’s right.
 The one you receive depends on whether you manage to rescue one, both, or neither of the kidnapped girls.
 It’s still not as much content as in those beefier entries mentioned above, but neither is it notably lacking by series standards.

 Richter controls almost exactly as he did in Rondo of Blood, with a no-frills horizontal whip attack and short, stiff jump arc reminiscent of his granddaddy Simon’s.
 He can also find and wield the same classic set of sub-weapons.
 Per usual, the dagger, axe, holy water, cross boomerang, and magic stopwatch all require you to expend some of the limited supply of hearts you collect by whipping the candles and lanterns dotting each stage.
 While not capable of the elaborate whip stunts seen in Super Castlevania IV, Richter does bring some new tricks to the party.
 He can perform a quick back flip dodge by double-tapping the jump button (just make sure you’re not facing away from a bottomless pit first…), jump onto and off of staircases, and utilize the mighty item crash.
 This last ability is particularly important, being a sort of “super move” with varying effects based on the sub-weapon Richter is currently carrying.
 It requires anywhere from 10-20 hearts per activation, but usually deals heavy enough damage to be worth the price.
 For this reason, it’s often in your best interest to save any many hearts as possible for the end stage boss fights.
 The item crash also doubles as an emergency evasion technique, as Richter is rendered invulnerable for a brief period at the start of one.